fanofxiaofeng/naive-json-parser/README.md

 # naive-json-parser
-A naive parser for `json` string
+A naive parser for `JSON` string

-I referred to [Introducing JSON](https://www.json.org/json-en.html) and implemented a very simple `json` parser.
+I referred to [Introducing JSON](https://www.json.org/json-en.html) and implemented a simple `JSON` parser.

 ## Usage